ConnorTPhoenix/ConnorTPhoenix.github.io/_posts/SAT_data.md

 These results support our hunch that there was more variability in the Math scores compared to Verbal.

 ##Data Visualization

+###ScatterPlots

+To get a better since of how each column in sat_scores.csv relate to each other I plotted a three scatterplots (Participation Rate v.
+Verbal Score, Participation Rate v.
+Math Score,  and Math v.
+Verbal Score).

 ![img](https://github.com/ConnorTPhoenix/ConnorTPhoenix.github.io/blob/master/_posts/assets/SAT_Scatter.png)

+SAT Score v.
+Participation Rate

+	There appears to be a negative correlation between Participation Rate and Verbal Score.

+    Similarly, we observe a negative correlation between Participation Rate and Math Score.

+	However there was one significant outlier to this trend within the Math distribution.
+OH: [26, 534, 439], where the participation was low (26%) and the Math Score was very low (439).

+    One possible explanation for this phenomenon is that in states with lower participation only higher achieving students are expected to take the exam.

+Math Score v.
+Verbal Score

+	There appears to be a strong positive correlation between Math and Verbal SAT scores.

+    This observation feels intuitively accurrate.
+It seems likely that a student's achievement across subjects would be strongly correlated.

+###Heatmap